 I personally love experimenting with new cleaning products.
 I am always in search of something that is cheaper, better, and easier to use.

-A cost effective item is not necessarily better if more has to be used.
-Nor is it a bargain if less product is packaged in the container.
-So I am always watching out for quantity+quality when bargain shopping.
+A cost-effective item is not necessarily better if more has to be used, nor is it a bargain if less product is packaged in the container.
+So, I am always watching out for quantity and quality when bargain shopping.

 Here are the top five cleaning products I keep in my home, along with their pros and cons.

 Top 5 Awesome Cleaners I Can't Live Without

 A bottle of Mean Green is usually less than $2, and can be found at Walmart and a variety of dollar stores.
 The bottle is deceptive.
 The label says "Cleaner and Degreaser," making it sound like it should be used in the garage rather than the house.

 Read the back of the container.
 It lists all the ways Mean Green can be used: bathrooms, kitchens, automobiles, carpets, garbage cans, etc. It even says that it will clean an RV.
 I haven't tried that yet, but here are a few things that Mean Green will clean.

 - Kitchen Stove: Spray a messy, greasy stove with Mean Green and allow to sit a few minutes.
 Most of the mess will wipe away.
 For tougher spots, such as burner plates, scrub with a little steel wool, and the shine will be restored.